ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 written_2/non-fiction/OUP/Castro/chM.txt:2

 ```
-## 4. -n -  each line of output contains line number of each line containing string.
+## 4. -n

+This option causes each line of output to containline number of each line containing string.
 This helps us locate where in each of the files contain matching stings.

 ### Example #1
 __command:__